Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has 9 parameters (2 required) and no output schema, the description is incomplete.
-It does not explain default behaviors, the restoration process, or return values.
+Given the tool has 9 parameters and no output schema, the description is too terse.
+It does not explain the restore process, whether it supports different types (files vs database), or provide examples.
+More context is needed for a tool of this complexity.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.